RafaelOfEldor/devops-exam-2024/README.md

 **For microservices:**

 * Monitoring and logging in a microservices environment typically focus on individual services.
-Observability tools (e.g., Prometheus, Grafana) monitor service health, request latency, and error rates across containers.
+Observability tools (e.g., Prometheus, Kibana, Grafana) monitor service health, request latency, and error rates across containers.

 * Debugging is often straightforward since services are persistent and maintain their state over time, allowing direct access to logs and metrics.